Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 > `Received ServiceControl 'MessageFailed' event for a SimpleMessage.`

 ### HeartbeatStopped and HeartbeatRestored events

 The `HeartbeatStopped` event is emitted whenever an endpoint fails to send a control message at expected interval.
 The `HeartbeatRestored` event is emitted whenever the endpoint successfully sends a control message again.

-Note that Monitor needs to receive at least one control message, before it can observe that endpoint stopped responding, and that `HeartbeatStopped` event is emitted only following the `HeartbeatStopped` event.
+Note: The Monitor needs to receive at least one control message, before it can observe that endpoint stopped responding.

 In order to observe that, stop the `NServiceBusEndpoint` application and wait for up to 30 seconds.
 When a `HeartbeatStopped` event is received, the `EndpointsMonitor` prints the following message in its console window: